На русском языке

 Components of general field

-General field is a physical field, the components of which are the electromagnetic and gravitational fields, acceleration field, pressure field, dissipation field, strong interaction field, weak interaction field, and other vector fields acting on the matter and its particles.
+General field is a physical field, the components of which are electromagnetic and gravitational fields, acceleration field, pressure field, dissipation field, strong interaction field, weak interaction field, and other vector fields acting on matter and its particles.
 Thus, the general field is manifested through its components and it is not equal to zero, as long as at least one of these components exists.
-Fundamental interactions, which include electromagnetic, gravitational, strong and weak interactions, that occur in the matter, are part of the interactions described by the general field.
+Fundamental interactions, which include electromagnetic, gravitational, strong and weak interactions, that occur in matter, are part of interactions described by the general field.

-The general field theory represents one of the variants of the non-quantum unified field theory and is one of the Grand Unified theories as well.
+The general field theory represents one of the variants of non-quantum unified field theory and is one of the Grand Unified theories as well.

 Contents